dotnet/docfx/Documentation/tutorial/intro_template.md

 Hello World
 ```

+> [!Tip]
-> Tip: For each file, the input data model can be exported to a JSON file by calling `docfx build --exportRawModel`.
-And the returned *View Model* can be exported to a JSON file by calling `docfx build --exportViewModel`.
+> For each file, the input data model can be exported to a JSON file by calling `docfx build --exportRawModel`.
+> And the returned *View Model* can be exported to a JSON file by calling `docfx build --exportViewModel`.

 The Input Data Model
 --------------------